ForomePlatform/anfisa/doc/dev/appcfg/flt_schema_py.rst

     * **dim_name** - *optional string*; for future usage, the purpose of this option is to define multiple units as ones that refer to the same "dimension": list of values for these units could be interpeted as elements of the single list of values; in the current version this mechanism is used for :doc:`variety/panel support<../concepts/variety>` in an automatical way, but up to now there is no need to set this option directly

+.. _variable_registry:

 Variable registry
 ^^^^^^^^^^^^^^^^^

 For different datasets units with the same meaning might have different presentation: status or multiset, integer or float.
 It may disorient the user if these units have different visualisation properties for different datasets.
 The solution of this problem is to organize long-term registery of variables, or unit names, independent of stucture of concrete dataset.
 All unit names should be registered, and there there can be outdated names in registery.
-The following properties that affect visualisaton can be set in this registery for units:

-* **title**, *optional string* - human readable description of unit, can be not defined if **name** is sufficient

-* **render_mode** - *optional string*; used in UI to represent values of unit (see :doc:`../rest/s_prop_stat` for details)

-* **tooltip** - *optional string*; explanation of unit meaning to render in UI as tooltip (title in HTML terms)
+Variable registry registers variables with their :doc:`UX settings<../concepts/prop_ux>`.

-The registery is located in the file
+The registry configuration is located in the file ``app/config/variables.py``

-``app/config/variables.py``

 Ordinary unit types
 ^^^^^^^^^^^^^^^^^^^